Choosing The Right Scuba Regulator

 The Second Stage

-The demand valve does exactly as the name implies, it delivers air only when you it.
+The demand valve does exactly as the name implies, it delivers air only when you need it.

-As you inhale a diaphragm in the second stage puts pressure on the demand lever opening the valve, allowing air to enter the second stage and you to breathe.
+As you inhale a diaphragm in the second stage puts pressure on the demand lever opening the valve, allowing air to enter the second stage allowing you to breathe.

-The second stage is a lot simpler in designed to the first stage, however there are a few things you must consider when choosing a second stage.
+The second stage is a lot simpler in design to the first stage.
+However, there are a few things you must consider when choosing a scuba regulator second stage.

 - Unbalanced Vs Balanced